cossacklabs/product-docs/content/themis/languages/react-native/features.md

 is the most secure and easy to use mode of Secure Cell.
 This should be your default choice unless you need specific features of the other modes.

-Use a Secure Cell with a secret of your choice to start using it.
+Create a secret and then initialise Secure Cell with it to encrypt/decrypt data.
 Seal mode supports [symmetric keys](#symmetric-keys) and passphrases.

 {{< hint info >}}